 The way drugs are prescribed and obtained certainly is somewhat questionable in Bangkok and Thailand.
 The problem can be summarized as follows.
 When in need of medical treatment, it basically can only be obtained in hospitals.

 When going to the hospital one usually gets medication prescribed.
 You can get your medication at the hospital pharmacy.
 Drugs obtained at major hospitals are more expensive. (more about this topic)

 So the many pharmacies outside the hospitals do not see any patients coming to them with prescriptions.
 So how are they to survive?
-Well, they can only distribute medication, as freely as they are allowed or feel comfortable with, to anyone who comes in and asks for it.
+Well, they can distribute medication, as freely as they are allowed or feel comfortable with, to anyone who comes in and asks for it.

 The way to reform the system would be to force the physicians at major hospitals to prescribe drugs, that can either be obtained at the local hospital pharmacy or outside the hospital.
 Since this would have the effect of lowering overall prices for drugs, it would reduce medical expenditure in general (for both patients and insurance companies).
 Of course, hospitals would loose part of their income.

 Another interesting issue is the use of generic drugs.
 These actually are widely available at outside pharmacies at a fraction of the cost of 'brand name' drugs.
 When going to a hospital however, you invariably will be provided with the expensive variety.
 We do recall however one day getting some cheap generic paracetamol at a reputable hospital.
 Just maybe one day, hospital pharmacies could put their heads together and make a list of reliable generic drugs available in Thailand (many actually produced locally) and start using them and having them prescribed by their physicians.